evso7th/EtherMusic/REDDIT_POST.md

 ...but we had forgotten about our Autopilot feature.

-### Architecture 4 (The Final Boss): The Tyranny of the Main Thread
+### The Final Boss & The Great Schism: Main Thread vs. Web Worker

-Our app has an "Autopilot" that generates complex musical phrases.
-And all that generation logic was running in the **main UI thread**.

-**The Reality:** As soon as the Autopilot started thinking (calculating the next phrase), the entire app would freeze.
-Animations stopped.
-The UI became unresponsive.
-We had defeated the audio glitches only to introduce **The UI Freeze**.
+Our app originally had an "Autopilot" that generated complex musical phrases.
+All that logic ran in the **main UI thread**.
+As soon as the Autopilot started thinking, the entire app would freeze.

-**Mistake #3:** Running heavy, continuous calculations on the main thread.
-The browser can't draw frames and run your complex `for` loops at the same time.

-### The Final, Victorious Architecture: The Web Worker Exodus

-This was the final, liberating step.
-1.  **Isolate the Brain:** We moved ALL the music generation logic—every single algorithm for every style—into a dedicated **Web Worker**.
-The main thread's only job now is UI updates and *executing* audio commands.
+The solution was to move ALL music generation logic into a dedicated **Web Worker**.
+The main thread's only job became UI updates and *executing* audio commands received from the worker.
+This resulted in perfect performance.
-2.  **Become the Conductor:** The main thread no longer thinks about *what* to play.
-It just receives commands from the Worker like `(playNote, {note: 'C4', time: ...})` and passes them to the `AudioEngine`.
-3.  **Bonus - Batching:** To avoid flooding the main thread with `postMessage` calls, the Worker batches notes together.
-Instead of sending 16 individual messages for an arpeggio, it sends one message with an array of 16 notes.

-**The Result:** Perfect, buttery-smooth performance.
-The UI is 100% responsive, no matter how complex the music generation gets.
-The audio is crystal clear.
-We finally achieved our dream.
+This architectural shift was so significant that we decided to split the project. **EtherMusic** ([https://ethermusic.app/](https://ethermusic.app/)) remains as the highly-optimized manual instrument you see today.
+The generative "Autopilot" brain has been moved into its own, more complex application, now named **AuraGroove**, which we are developing separately.

 ---

 **TL;DR:**
 *   **Don't use `Tone.PolySynth`** for serious apps.
 Use a **pool** of reusable `Tone.Synth` instances.
 *   **NEVER** create/destroy audio nodes in a real-time loop.
 *   Move **ALL** heavy, continuous logic (like music generation) to a **Web Worker**.
-Don't let the main thread "think".
-It should only react to UI and execute commands.
+We ended up moving this to a whole new app, **AuraGroove**.
 *   **Batch** messages from your Worker to the main thread to reduce overhead.

 It was a painful journey, but we learned a ton.
 Hope this helps someone else avoid our mistakes!
 You can feel the result of our efforts at [https://ethermusic.app/](https://ethermusic.app/).